 Moreover, clear aligners are also not an alternative to tooth removal for braces.
-Braces can do same without the extraction and outcome will be same.
-Keep in mind that, here main concern is space in your jaw that required to align teeth properly, not the braces.
+Braces can accomplish the same thing without the extraction, and the results will be the same.
+Keep in mind that, the main concern is the space in your jaw that is required to align teeth properly, not the braces.

 But, always respect your orthodontist’s decision and keep the faith.

 In a variety of situations, including tooth crowding, inadequate arch length, proclination, underbite, etc., tooth removal may be required for braces.
 Your orthodontist will never suggest an extraction if it is not necessary.
 So, before having braces, always seek the advice of a qualified orthodontist.